Thank you for visiting our website, and thank you for your interest in our company and our products.

 6. Right to data portability

-7. Right of objection
+7. Right to object

-9. Automated decision in individual cases including profiling
+9. Automated individual decision-making, including profiling

-10. Right of complain to a supervisory authority
+10. Right to lodge a complaint with a supervisory authority

 Mr. Matthias Lindner

 c/o intersoft consulting services AG

 Ongoing technical developments, changes to our services or legal position, or other reasons may necessitate changes and amendments to this privacy notice.
 We will announce changes and amendments in due time on this page.
 Please inform yourself regularly of the latest status.
 This policy was last updated in August 2022.